 Surprisingly, my grandmother was right.
-Refrigerated cabbage leaves placed inside your bra can ease the pain caused by engorgement.
+By placing refrigerated cabbage leaves inside your bra, you can ease engorgement pain.

-- Wash: Separate and wash the leaves of a green cabbage, thoroughly drying them afterwards.
+- Wash: Separate and wash the leaves of a green cabbage, thoroughly drying them afterward.

 - Refrigerate: Store your freshly washed leaves in the fridge until ready for use.

-- Crush: Before placing the leaves inside of your bra, crush the veins of the cabbage with a rolling pin or carefully cut them open with a knife.
-Insert leaves into bra with cabbage veins against skin.
+- Crush: Before placing the leaves inside your bra, crush the veins of the cabbage with a rolling pin or carefully cut them open with a knife.
+Insert leaves into your bra with the cabbage veins against your skin.

-- Repeat: Leave on for 20-30 minutes, repeating with fresh leaves up to 4 times in a 24-hour period, until engorgement is reduced.
+- Repeat: Leave on for 20-30 minutes, repeating with fresh leaves up to four times in a 24-hour period, until engorgement is reduced.

 3. Pain Medications

-Over-the-counter pain medications won’t make engorgement go away completely, but they can help reduce swelling and reduce the pain that comes with it.
+Over-the-counter pain medications won’t make engorgement completely disappear, but they can help reduce the swelling and pain.

-Both acetaminophen and ibuprofen can be purchased in your local pharmacy, and are safe to use whether you’re slowly weaning breastfeeding or quitting cold turkey (source).
+Both acetaminophen and ibuprofen can be purchased in your local pharmacy and are safe to use whether you’re slowly weaning off breastfeeding or quitting altogether.